kodie/gravityforms-repeater/readme.md

 ### Issues
 * Not all fields are currently supported.
 * Ajax enabled forms are not supported.
-* Fields inside of a repeater will return a duplicated item with a blank result outside of the repeater when viewing an indiviual entry (These are only visible if "show empty fields" is checked).
-* Fields inside of a repeater sometimes show a blank colum in the "entries" page.
-(These can be hidden by changing which columns to display by clicking the gear icon in the upper right-hand corner).

 ### Shortcodes
 You can place shortcodes inside of input labels, input descriptions, and HTML blocks!